junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "No, this is too dangerous."
 Cas snaps, once Dean finishes telling him the plan, the part about expelling him then quickly summoning him back.

 "I know, I'll have to time it right or you'll be... hurt, but I'll keep both hands on the wheel, alright?
-Just have some faith on me, I'll do it right."
+Just have some faith in me, I'll do it right."
 Dean says.
 He knows "hurt" is too mild a word, but he tries not to think about what if he messes it all up and ends up making everything even worse than it is.
 He can't think about that now.

 "I always have faith in you, Dean.
 But no, I mean dangerous to you," Cas clarifies in eagerness, "I don't care what happens to me, but you, Dean, you'll be in danger."

 Dean blinks, then he looks up at the sky and remembers.
 The dazzling light and the electric-charged air.
 The infinity that leaks from the tear and endangers the reality.
-The rule of dimension and laws of physics that could kill him as easily as a snap.
+The rule of dimension and the laws of physics that could kill him as easily as a snap.

 "I won't be able to protect you during that process," Cas finishes, in a voice that is quieter but no less firm.